-The problem with this screed isn’t that it’s untrue, but that it tells only part of the story.
+The problem with isn’t that it’s untrue, but that it tells only part of the story.

 Painful Truth No. 9.956 Gazillion is that renewables have taken a huge bite out of The Kingdom of Saudi Arabia’s ability to manipulate global oil prices, by replacing the equivalent of 4 billion barrels of oil a year.
 That’s equal to roughly 9 percent of the world’s annual global consumption.